-The Symphony Guild (initially known as the Livermore Symphony Auxiliary) also was founded in the 1960s.
-The annual Competition for Young Musicians began in the early 1970s.
+The Symphony Guild (initially known as the Livermore Symphony Auxiliary) also was founded in 1963.
+The annual Competition for Young Musicians began with the 1973–74 season.
 LAS provided a pit orchestra and conductor for Valley Dance Theatre productions of the Nutcracker ballet each December from 1995 to 2013, and the LAS pit orchestra often played at VDT’s mid-year shows.
 (In 2014, Valley Dance Theatre formed its own pit orchestra; LAS horn player and former LAS assistant conductor Bob Williams continues as its conductor, and many of the musicians are also members of LAS.)
 LASYO, the Livermore-Amador Symphony Youth Orchestra, was founded in 2009.
-Göran Berg was the first conductor of this summer orchestra, assisted by Bob Williams in 2009 and by Kathy Boster in 2010.
-Berg and Boster were co-directors of the orchestra from 2010–2015.
-Since 2016, Berg and Don Adkins have been co-directors.

 2012–2013 marked the memorable and celebratory 50th season of LAS.
 Have a look at our 50th-season page for highlights.
 2013–2014 was the 50th season of Dr. Barnes’ tenure as conductor and music director.
 Lara Webber became conductor and music director of LAS upon the retirement of Barnes after the final concert of the 2013–2014 season.
 Barnes is now music director emeritus.